Article first published in September 2016, updated June 2019

 2. Set rules

-In addition to sending automated messages by setting up triggers, you can also set up specific rules that will automatically send a message to specific customers based on their behaviors.
+In addition to sending automated messages by setting up triggers, you can also set up specific rules that’ll automatically send a message to specific customers based on their behavior.

-If the customer spends less than $200, Sephora automatically sends out an invitation for the customer to shop new skincare regime.
+If the customer spends less than $200, Sephora automatically sends out an invitation for the customer to shop new skincare.

 3. Create content

-Once your triggers and rules are defined, all that is left to do is fine-tune and connect your content to your triggers and rules.
+Once your triggers and rules are defined, all that’s left to do is fine-tune and connect your content to your triggers and rules.
 The best part of marketing automation is you only have to do this once.
 You essentially “set it and forget it.”

 Marketing automation also works in your favor by reducing repetitive tasks and human error, helping you refine your targeting and improve customer experience.